How To Send Email in Laravel With SMTP (Code Snippets Included)

 Step 4: Create an Email View

-Create a file called test.blade.php in the resources/views/emails directory – this will be your new Blade email template.
+Create a file called test.blade.php in the resources/views/emails directory.
+This will be your new Blade email template.

 You can create and edit the file directly with nano: